sudip-bhr/SMstore/README.md

 # SMstore - E-commerce Platform Documentation

 ## Project Overview
-SMstore is a modern e-commerce platform built with cutting-edge web technologies.
+SMstore is a modern e-commerce platform built using React + Vite + Typescript and styled using Tailwind CSS and ShadCN.
 It provides a seamless shopping experience with features like product browsing, cart management, and user authentication.

 ## Key Features